Course - Teaching in and about Norwegian Sign Language - TEGN1000

 The candidate

-- has knowledge about central documents and current curricula and other teaching related documents for Norwegian Sign Language in school, focusing on the age group they will teach
+- Has knowledge about central documents and current curricula and other teaching related documents for Norwegian Sign Language in school, focusing on the age group they will teach

-- has basic knowledge in evaluating and using different learning strategies, teaching resources and digital tools in the subject Norwegian Sign Language for their own learning and to convey knowledge as a basis for pupils' learning
+- Has basic knowledge in evaluating and using different learning strategies, teaching resources and digital tools in the subject Norwegian Sign Language for their own learning and to convey knowledge as a basis for pupils' learning

-- can convey basic knowledge about the subject Norwegian Sign Language to pupils and others
+- Can convey basic knowledge about the subject Norwegian Sign Language to pupils and others

-- can critically reflect around possibilities to facilitate communication, for example by arranging meeting spaces for signing pupils from different schools and by using virtual classrooms, but also via interpreting
+- Can critically reflect around possibilities to facilitate communication, for example by arranging meeting spaces for signing pupils from different schools and by using virtual classrooms, but also via interpreting

-- can maintain and develop their own linguistic and didactic competence and contribute to development and innovation in the field
+- Can maintain and develop their own linguistic and didactic competence and contribute to development and innovation in the field

-- can plan and implement teaching in Norwegian Sign Language on a basic level, for grades 1-7 or 5-10
+- Can plan and implement teaching in Norwegian Sign Language on a basic level, focusing on the age group they will teach

-- can set up clear aims for their teaching and evaluate the pupils’ learning outcomes
+- Can set up clear aims for their teaching and evaluate the pupils’ learning outcomes

-- can organize varied learning activities, also using digital resources, which convey knowledge about Norwegian Sign Language that promote linguistic exchange as well as pupils' basic skills and development in the subject
+- Can organize varied learning activities, also using digital resources, which convey knowledge about Norwegian Sign Language that promote linguistic exchange as well as pupils' basic skills and development in the subject

 Learning methods and activities